Parcel Prospecting

-Winning New Retail & SME Contracts in 2026: 5 Proven Prospecting Tactics for UK & Ireland Parcel Carriers Amid Explosive E-Commerce Demand
+Winning New Retail & SME Contracts: 5 Prospecting Tactics for Parcel Carriers

-While volumes surge, margins are being crushed.
-The Evri-DHL merger now handles 1 billion+ parcels and letters.
-InPost swallowed Yodel.
+But here's the reality: while volumes surge, margins are being crushed.
+The Evri-DHL merger now handles 1 billion+ parcels.
 Amazon Logistics keeps eating share.
-Meanwhile, your BD team is still sending the same generic "we offer competitive rates and reliable service" pitch deck that went stale in 2019.
+Your BD team is still sending the same generic "we offer competitive rates" pitch deck that went stale years ago.

 1